somaniarushi/me/content/s/bucketlist.md

 - Write a popular open-source project
 - Have an exit a startup
 - Build a library in a university
+- Run an ad at Times Square in New York

 ## Things To Get Averagely Good At
 - Dancing